sajjadGG/book-python/basics/type/str.rst

         * NAME is a name read from user
         * EMOTICON is Unicode Codepoint "\U0001F642"

-    #.
-Print length of a name, which was read from user

 :Polish:
     #.
 Poproś użytkownika o wprowadzenie imienia
     #.
 Wypisz ``hello NAME EMOTICON``, gdzie:

         * NAME to imię wczytane od użytkownika
         * EMOTICON to Unicode Codepoint "\U0001F642"

-    #.
-Wyświetl długość imienia, wczytanego od użytkownika

 :The whys and wherefores:
     * Variable declaration